MatthieuDartiailh/bytecode/doc/api.rst

    .. note::

       A jump may cause to exit an exception table entry.
-To make this explicit within the :class:`ControlFlowGraph`, multiple :class:`TryExit` corresponding
-      to a single :class:`TryBegin` can exist. :class:`TryExit` corresponding to exiting an exception table entry through a jump always appear as the first element of the target block.
-Care should be taken however that the block may be reached through a different path in which case it should be ignored.
+If the jump is unconditional the instruction is final and the above applies.
+For conditional jumps, within a :class:`ControlFlowGraph`, we mark explicitly we exit the exception table entry region by inserting a :class:`TryEnd` at the beginning of the target block.
+As a consequence, multiple :class:`TryExit` corresponding to a single :class:`TryBegin` can exist. :class:`TryEnd` corresponding to exiting an exception table entry through a conditional jump always appear before the first instruction of the target block.
+However, care needs to be taken since that block may be reached through a different path in which no :class:`TryBegin` was encountered.
+In such cases, the :class:`TryEnd` should be ignored.

 Bytecode classes